redis/redis/CLUSTER.md

 All IDs in the system are:
 - Unique numbers
-- Monotonically increasing
+- Monotonically increasing (with the caveat that admin can manually specify an ID for an entity and Flotilla will accept it as long as it does not violate the uniqueness constraint)
 - Non-repeating

 The advantage to using numeric IDs is that:

 - It minimizes the payload for topology messages
-  (even if someone constantly adds nodes at one per <b>n</b>s(!!), it will ~500 years for the ID counters to exceed 64 bits).
+  (even if someone constantly adds nodes at one per <b>n</b>s(!!), it will ~500 years for the ID counters to exceed 64 bits)
-- It's easier to parse & communicate for humans.
+- It's easier to parse & communicate for humans

 The disadvantage is it requires some garbage collection by the orchestrating admin when a node joining fails at the last second
 (after the node is registered in the system but before it gets the acknowledgment).